What is Food and Beverage Service

 For example, Residential school children, College students staying in hotels, hospital patients, people staying in old age homes, prisoners, and industrial workers.

-6. SEMI Captive Market/Customers
+6. SEMI Captive Market

 The customers have a limited choice of where to eat.
 In such a market, the customers have a choice before selecting the food and beverages.
 Once the choice is made, the customers have no choice but to be content with what is on offer.

-Food and Beverage Service Department
+Food and Beverage Service Departments

 Other than the secure and comfortable accommodation, guests staying in a hotel expect a wide range of hygienically prepared wholesome food and beverages.